 There are some forms of physical intervention, which may involve minimal physical contact, such as blocking a pupil's path or the staff member physically interposing him or herself between the pupil and another pupil or object.
 However, in some circumstances, direct physical contact may then be necessary.

 In all circumstances other methods should be used if appropriate or effective.
 Physical restraint should be a last resort.
+Parental consent is not required for the use of reasonable force on a pupil.

 When physical restraint becomes necessary:

 DO: